Biology and Biotechnology

 High school biology.
 Programming experience is not required.

-This course presents students with an introduction to general concepts of human biology with particular focus on human structure and function.
+This course is designed for students seeking an introduction to general concepts of human biology, with particular focus on human structure and function.
 Concepts such as homeostasis, structure/function, and regulatory systems will be introduced.
 Discussion of current topics related to human health, such as personalized medicine and recent advances in cancer research and autoimmune disease will be integrated throughout the course.
-This course is intended for BBT and other life science majors.
+This course is intended for non-BBT majors.

 BB 2002: Microbiology